 First, Life Happened

 Joanne Rowling’s life was sailing as smoothly as possible.
-At age 20 she had a degree in French and was already working for Amnesty International while writing the first book in the Harry Potter series.
+At age 20, she had a degree in French and was already working for Amnesty International.
+This was while she was writing the first book in the Harry Potter series.
 Then life happened and she lost her mother to multiple sclerosis after fighting for over a decade.

 She tried to put that all behind her by traveling overseas to teach English in the coastal city of Porto.
-She got a second dose of life’s medicine when she met and fell in love with an aspiring journalist Jorge Arantes.
-She soon had a miscarriage and against her better judgment, married Arantes.
+Afterwards, she got a second dose of life’s medicine when she met and fell in love with an aspiring journalist, Jorge Arantes.
+She soon had a miscarriage and, against her better judgment, married Arantes.

-Nine months later she was delivered of her daughter, Jessica whom she would need police presence to forcefully take from Arantes who had become increasingly abusive.
-Weeks later she got on a plane to Edinburgh, Scotland where her sister and her husband lived.
+Nine months later, she delivered her daughter, Jessica, whom she would need police presence to forcefully take from Arantes, who had become increasingly abusive.
+Weeks later, she got on a plane to Edinburgh, Scotland, where her sister and her husband lived.

 Holding on to What She Had

-Interestingly Rowling never stopped writing for once.
-Not even when she had to live from hand to mouth and was in her own words “as poor as it is possible to be in modern Britain, without being homeless.”
+Interestingly, J.K.
+Rowling never stopped writing once.
+Not even when she had to live from hand to mouth and was, in her own words, “as poor as it is possible to be in modern Britain without being homeless.”
 She kept on writing.
-At a point, suicide became an option but after going for therapy and finding inspiration in her daughter, was able to finish the first book in the series, Harry Potter and the Philosopher’s Stone in 1995.
-It would take two years, a dozen rejections and at least 15 remakes before Bloomsbury found her work interesting enough to offer a £1,500 advance.
-Since when it rains it usually pours, Rowling was able to get £8,000 grant from the Scottish Arts Council.
+At a point, suicide became an option but after going for therapy and finding inspiration in her daughter, she was able to finish the first book in the series, Harry Potter and the Philosopher’s Stone, in 1995.
+It would take two years, a dozen rejections, and at least 15 remakes before Bloomsbury found her work interesting enough to offer a £1,500 advance.
+Since when it rains, it usually pours, Rowling was able to get a £8,000 grant from the Scottish Arts Council.

 ALSO WATCH: Top 10 Creative Writing Competitions for Young Writers | WIN UP to $100,000